jpbottaro/papernotes/notes/capsule_networks.md

 * Extra regularizing loss to encourage the output digit layer to encode instantiation parameters, by asking it to reconstruct the original image (i.e. like an autoencoder).
-* Much better test error with a lot fewer paramenters, compared with CNNs with similar computation cost.
+* Much better test error with a lot fewer parameters, compared with CNNs with similar computation cost.
 Generalizes better to unseen affine transformations of the test set (affNIST).
 * Is able to decompose overlapping digits in their MultiMNIST model, better than